Back to all posts

 Key Concept: Applying lean principles to startups through validated learning, rapid experimentation, and leveraging customer feedback to build a sustainable business with minimal waste.

 The lean principles have been around for quite some time, back when Toyota’s assembly line was invented.
 The Lean Startup by Eric Ries applies the same battle-tested principles for building successful startups.
+If you are interested on the topic, check out The Lean Startup Methodology Guide for deep dive into the Lean principles.

 This list is long.
 We read all these books, so that you don't have to.
 The Icanpreneur platform is based on these and many other books to provide structured approach to entreprenuership based on proven methodologies.